cgreen-devs/cgreen/README.md

 Cgreen - The Modern Unit Test and Mocking Framework for C and C++
 =================================================================

 Do you TDD?
-In C?
+In C or C++?
 Maybe you want to have your tests read out in a fluent fashion?
 Like this

     Ensure(Converter, converts_XIV_to_14) {
         assert_that(convert_roman_to_decimal("XIV"), is_equal_to(14));